Last Updated On: November 21, 2022

 What Is Joint Physical Custody in New York?

 In New York, there is no legal presumption that child custody will be split evenly between parents.
-Especially when the courts become involved, they will consider many factors before determining custody.
+There are several factors to consider and things that shouldn’t be done when determining custody.
 This is why parents should understand their custody rights and arrangements and get on the same page as much as possible to maintain control of where they want their children to live and how they want their children raised.
 Regrettably, many couples are not at a place where they can agree upon these things at the time of their divorce.

 What is Joint Physical Custody?